 New Alyth Road, Alyth, Blairgowrie PH11 8EQ • Tel 01828 632317.

 Angus Hotel Blairgowrie Leisure Club.
 A nice local or nearby hydrotherapy pool, of the same calibre of the wonderful disability-equipped Puffin Hydrotherapy Pool we'd used frequently in Dingwall, Ross-shire.
 The Live Active pools in Perth were OK but water was cold compared to the Puffin Pool.
 Later, we were lucky to find the wonderful Angus Hotel pool, not a hydrotherapy pool per se but with much warmer heated water than at the Live Active centres in town or Perth, also with steam room and whirlpool as they do, but with this pool much quicker and easier to get to and not nearly as crowded.
 Altogether an excellent facility despite the cost.

 Blairgowrie and Area Healthy Communities Collaborative.
-Meets at 2:15 pm on pre-arranged days, generally monthly, at the Blairgowrie Community Hospital.
+Part of NHS Tayside Perth and Kinross Healthy Communities Project.
+Meets at 2:15 pm on pre-arranged days at 2pm, about once every two months, at Community Connect@Rattray.
 A variety of health-related advice, topics and happenings.
-Part of NHS Tayside Perth and Kinross Healthy Communities Project.
-Also organizes weekly (Monday, 2 pm) Elderly Gentle Exercise Class in the Strathmore Day Room at the Community Hospital and similar exercises for the elderly in Alyth, Coupar Angus, etc.
+Also organizes weekly (Monday, 2 pm) Elderly Gentle Exercise Class at the Adult Resource Centre and similar exercises for the elderly in Alyth, Coupar Angus, etc. Welcomes new members.

 Blairgowrie and District Hillwalking Club.
 Phone 01307 840520 or 01307 840535.